 Eileen Merriman's novel Pieces of You published by Penguin Random House NZ and Penguin UK

-Karen Mills' novel Tasting Stars published by Mary Egan publishing
+Karen Mills' novel Tasting Stars published by Mary Egan Books.
+(See TV 1's prime-time interview on our homepage)

 Andrea Hotere's book Undreamed Of - 50 Years of the Frances Hodgkins Fellowship pub by Oxford University Press